 Ball Homes has been making dreams come true since 1959.
 Incorporated by Don and Mira Ball more than sixty years ago, our family-owned business is now operated by the second and third generations of Ball management.
 Incorporated in Lexington in 1959, our company's first homes were starter homes designed to make home ownership feasible for first responders who were required to live within the city limits.
 From there it blossomed--in the 1990’s we expanded our strong Lexington base into the surrounding Central Kentucky communities.
 In 1997 we began building in the Louisville area, starting with nine lots in one neighborhood and growing rapidly to be one of Louisville’s best-selling builders.
 Since 2011, Ball Homes has established a presence in Knoxville, Tennessee.
 Ranked annually among the nations Top 100 builders since 1999, our company has built thousands of homes in Kentucky and Tennessee neighborhoods.

 Simply put, we love what we do.
 We are honored to be play a part in our customers' lives by providing beautiful, well-located, high-quality homes at attainable prices.
-We believe that our homes are for everyone—they offer high quality, great floor plan selection, and a wide variety of highly customized options, all at attainable prices.
-They build in a variety of neighborhoods, and for a diverse group of people.
-Many Ball Homes customers and their families, some of whom are living in their second and third Ball Homes, have grown with the company as their needs and lifestyles changed, taking advantage of the larger and more customized floor plans and option selections offered.
-Ball Homes has been honored to be voted Favorite Homebuilder in the Lexington Herald-Leader's Readers' Choice Awards multiple times year since the award's inception in 2008.
+We believe that our homes are for everyone, and we build in a variety of neighborhoods, and for a diverse group of people.
+Many of our customers and their families, some of whom are living in their second and third Ball Homes, have grown with us as their needs and lifestyles changed, taking advantage of the larger floor plans and increasing level of amenities offered.
+We've been honored to be voted Favorite Home Builder in the Lexington Herald-Leader's Readers' Choice Awards multiple times since the award's inception in 2008.